projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    ACRN Boot Flow with SBL

-2) Verified Boot Sequence with UEFI
+2) Verified Boot Sequence With UEFI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As shown in :numref:`security-bootflow-uefi`, in this boot sequence, UEFI
 authenticates and starts the ACRN hypervisor firstly,and hypervisor will return